miyanyan/mathplot/README.cmake.md

-# Building your code with morphologica
+# Building your code with mathplot

 ## Dependencies

 First, ensure you have the necessary dependencies installed.
-Classes in morphologica use nlohmann-json, rapidxml, Armadillo, OpenGL, Freetype, glfw3 and HDF5.
-You won't necessarily need all of these; it depends on which classes you will use (see [here](https://github.com/ABRG-Models/morphologica/blob/main/README.coding.md#linking-a-morphologica-program) for details).
+Classes in mathplot use nlohmann-json, rapidxml, Armadillo, OpenGL, Freetype, glfw3 and HDF5.
+You won't necessarily need all of these; it depends on which classes you will use (see [here](https://github.com/sebsjames/mathplot/blob/main/README.coding.md#linking-a-mathplot-program) for details).
 For most visualisation, you only need OpenGL, Freetype and glfw3 and the header files for nlohmann-json.
-Platform-specific instructions can be found in the files [README.build.linux.md](https://github.com/ABRG-Models/morphologica/blob/main/README.build.linux.md), [README.build.mac.md](https://github.com/ABRG-Models/morphologica/blob/main/README.build.mac.md) and [README.build.windows.md](https://github.com/ABRG-Models/morphologica/blob/main/README.build.windows.md).
+Platform-specific instructions can be found in the files [README.build.linux.md](https://github.com/sebsjames/mathplot/blob/main/README.build.linux.md), [README.build.mac.md](https://github.com/sebsjames/mathplot/blob/main/README.build.mac.md) and [README.build.windows.md](https://github.com/sebsjames/mathplot/blob/main/README.build.windows.md).

 ## Three necessities to build

-Regardless of which build process you use (plain makefiles, autotools, CMake or whatever), to build a program against morphologica, you need to tell it: **1**) What compiler flags to add to the compiler command line, including a directive to say where the fonts that morphologica will compile into your binaries (if you're using morph::Visual) are located. **2**) Where the morphologica headers are to be found. **3**) which libraries to link to.
+Regardless of which build process you use (plain makefiles, autotools, CMake or whatever), to build a program against mathplot, you need to tell it: **1**) What compiler flags to add to the compiler command line, including a directive to say where the fonts that mathplot will compile into your binaries (if you're using mplot::Visual) are located. **2**) Where the mathplot headers (in *mplot/*) are to be found. **3**) which libraries to link to.

-While you can install morphologica headers (and fonts) into a chosen location (/usr/local by default) we recommend that you just clone a copy of the morphologica repository into the base of your own source tree.
+While you can install mathplot headers (and fonts) into a chosen location (/usr/local by default) we recommend that you just clone a copy of the mathplot repository into the base of your own source tree.

 ## Building with CMake